 Generally, there will be a lot of apartments in your complex.
-And this means that there will be a lot of people wanting to use the pool, gym etc at peak times.
+And this means there will be many people wanting to use the pool, gym etc at peak times.
 BBQ pit on National Day?
 Forget it!
 Lots of people living in a small area can also mean lots of noise.

 4. No open space

 Unless you are lucky to have a large balcony, then the lack of instantly accessible outdoor space in your home can make you (and the kids) feel a bit stir-crazy.
 It also means lots of arguments about whose turn it is to walk the dog if you have one.

 It’s a pro, we know, but sometimes these guys also earn a spot on the cons list.
 Overzealous security is often viewed as the fun police by our kids with their endless rules.
 On more than one occasion, we’ve also had friends denied access to our condo if they didn’t have photo IDs on them.
-Rules are rules for sure, but sometimes those rules rather got on our nerves.
+Rules are rules, for sure, but sometimes those rules get on our nerves.

 The landed house mums chime in

 LANDED HOUSE: THE PROS

-We loved living in a condo, but the lack of space did become an issue over time, especially when we increased our brood from two kids to three!
+We loved living in a condo, but the lack of space became an issue over time, especially when we increased our brood from two to three!
 And then friends started leaving in droves, and resort-style living lost its shine.
 In the great condo or house debate, houses in Singapore aren’t for everyone.
 But, having taken the plunge, we can happily offer some insights into the pros and cons of the big condo vs. landed house debate…

 Once you shut your front gates, there’s no one busy-bodying in your space.
 Plus, the neighbours are much less likely to have any idea what deliveries you have had or that your child bit another child!